turbonomic/tbutil/docs/SUBCOMMANDS.md

-# TBUtil 1.3h Sub Commands
+# TBUtil 2.0a Sub Commands

-*Last updated: 20 May 2021*
+*Last updated: 1 Jun 2021*

 ## To do